 While, in many cases, this characterization has been unfair, it’s something leaders in this field have had to struggle with for decades.
 Now that CEOs and the rest of the C-suite are seeing the importance of strong communication, those who fulfill communication functions can make their case to executives who are much more likely to listen.

-In fact, according to the aforementioned report, 65% of CCOs said that marketing will be a top 5 area of investment in 2022.
+In fact, 65% of CCOs said that marketing was be a top 5 area of investment in 2022.

 What should communications leaders do with this opportunity?